Amein-Eskinder/CICO-HijraBank-Agreements/Hawilpay HijraBank RSA.md

 (e) **Technical Integration Responsibilities**:

-(i) Hijrabank shall coordinate with CICO Financial Technologies to ensure that the Hawilpay Platform API can interface with the CICO - HijraBank Digital Wallet API to enable automated wallet credits upon successful payout instructions;
+(i) Hijrabank shall coordinate with CICO Financial Technologies to ensure that the Hawilpay Platform API can interface with the CICO CASH Digital Wallet API to enable automated wallet credits upon successful payout instructions;

 (ii) Hijrabank shall be responsible for any integration development costs between the Hawilpay Platform and the Digital Wallet platform;